Part Two: The Traditions

 The recipes

-These dishes come from Sufi kitchens across the Islamic world, from the lodges of Turkey to the shrines of South Asia.
-They are meant to be shared.
+These dishes come from Sufi kitchens across the Islamic world, from the lodges of Turkey to the shriness of South Asia.
+They are meant to be shared : the somatic experience of communal eating central to the practice.

 Ashure (Noah's Pudding)